CirroBio/Cirro-SDK-Python/README.md

-  --name TEXT             Name of the dataset --description TEXT      Description of the dataset (optional) --project TEXT          Name or ID of the project --process TEXT          Name or ID of the ingest process --data-directory TEXT   Directory you wish to upload -i, --interactive       Gather arguments interactively --help                  Show this message and exit.
+  --name TEXT             Name of the dataset --description TEXT      Description of the dataset (optional) --project TEXT          Name or ID of the project --data-type TEXT        Name or ID of the data type (ingest process) --data-directory TEXT   Directory you wish to upload -i, --interactive       Gather arguments interactively --help                  Show this message and exit.